 In more recent year, Ireland offered Trapattoni the coaching position with their national team.
 Trapattoni accepted and brought along Marco Tardelli as his assistant.
-Trapattoni brought to Ireland all his temper and energy and he seems to get along very well with the Irish, who like him a lot.
-Unfortunately, Ireland failed to qualify for the last World Cup due to a very bad episode that wrongly qualified France instead, an injustice that made the bond between Trap and the Irish even stronger.
-His team managed to qualify for Euro 2012 and has demonstrated during the qualifiers, to possibly be one of the underdogs to watch out for during the competition.
+Trapattoni brought to Ireland all his temper and energy and he got along very well with the Irish, who like him a lot.
+Unfortunately, Ireland failed to qualify for the 2010 World Cup due to a very bad episode that wrongly qualified France instead, an injustice that made the bond between Trap and the Irish even stronger.
+His team managed to qualify for Euro 2012, the first time the Boys in Green qualified for this Championship.

 In 2012, Trapattoni was listed in the Hall of Fame of Italian Football.